Robinhood Review 2023: Pros and Cons

 - The educational content is great if you are new to the stock market and want to learn the language.

-- The cash management account makes it easy to fund your investments and earn a decent APY.
+- The cash management account makes it easy to fund your investments and earns a decent APY.

-- You can strategize by combining fractional shares and recurring investments to diversify your assets, no matter how much you have to invest.
+- You can strategize by combining fractional shares and recurring investments to diversify your assets and minimize uninvested cash, no matter how much you have to invest.

 - The commission-free trading and no account minimum truly make this accessible to anyone who wants to invest.